 Strategy 1 – Address Your Debt

 You don’t have to be entirely debt free.
 But you want to get a handle on high interest debt, such as credit card debt.
-The interest rate is usually much higher than any return you can earn in the market, so paying down your high interest debt is an important part of achieving early retirement.
+The interest rate is usually much higher than any return you can earn in the market, so paying down your high interest debt is an important strategy to reach financial independence.

 Strategy 2 – Slash Your Expenses